How much internet speed do you need? That depends on how you plan on using your internet connection.

-Most Popular Residential Internet Providers in Buffalo, North Dakota
+Most Popular Internet Providers in Buffalo, North Dakota:

 Internet Access in Buffalo, North Dakota

-Midco as well as Inter-Community Telephone also offer Internet service in Buffalo, offering 51 percent and 51 percent coverage of the area.
+T-Mobile Home Internet as well as Ultra Home Internet also offer Internet service in Buffalo, offering 59 percent and 59 percent coverage of the area.

 Viasat Internet is the most widespread Internet option on the whole.
 They offer coverage reaching close to one hundred percent of the area.
 HughesNet, in contrast, has registered availability to approximately practically one hundred percent of local residents.
 The fastest speed advertised for Viasat is up to 35 Mbps.
 HughesNet offers packages up to 25 Mbps.
 As a rule, any speed above 10 megabits per second (Mbps) will be enough to view standard definition video on WiFi, but is likely to become problematic when multiple users try to use high-bandwidth apps like Skype and multiplayer gaming.
 Explore our coverage maps below to compare Internet options at the census block level in Buffalo.